Quick Answer

 | Form 8858 | Fact-pattern dependent where foreign disregarded entity or foreign branch rules apply | Confirm applicability; do not assume it is always required |

-| Federal income tax return reporting | Rental operations, expenses, sale events, and entity-classification effects | Add current return form/line treatment after adviser verification for your ownership and classification facts |
+| Federal income tax return reporting | Rental operations, expenses, sale events, and entity-classification effects | Confirm current return form and line treatment with an adviser for your ownership and classification facts |

 Treat check-the-box as a real decision point, not routine paperwork.
 The default federal path is that a domestic LLC with two or more members is treated as a partnership unless it files Form 8832.
 U.S. rules also allow LLC treatment as a corporation or as part of the owner's return (disregarded entity).